The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Strategy 4: The Delaware Statutory Trust

 A DST is a passive real estate investment that qualifies as like-kind property under 1031 exchange rules.
-You sell your rental, do a 1031 exchange into a DST interest, and you're out of active management.
+You sell your rental, do a 1031 into a DST interest, and you're out of active management.
 No tenants.
 No toilets.
 No midnight calls.
 The DST sponsor handles everything.

 The catch: DSTs are securities.
 They come with sponsor fees (typically 10–15% of the invested amount), limited liquidity, and no management control.
 Returns range from 4–7% cash-on-cash.
 You're trading control for simplicity.